codefoster/waterrower/readme.md

 ###`setDisplayUnits()`
 Currently hard coded to set the WaterRower to use meters.
 ###WaterRowerOptions
-These are the options that you can pass to the WaterRower constructor.
-The values passed in here will override what is in WaterRower's `config.ts` file.
-In the future, the `config.ts` file will go away and this options string will be the only way to configure the module.
+These are the options that you can pass to the WaterRower constructor. `portName` is required unless `simulationMode:true`.

+`baudRate` and `refreshRate` have defaults and are optional.
 ```
 var waterrower = new WaterRower({
   portName:'/dev/ttyACM0',
   baudRate:19200,
-  refreshRate:200
+  refreshRate:200,
+  simulationMode:false
 }
 ```
 ###StartWorkoutOptions